ycpcs/cs320-spring2022/schedule.md

 title: "Schedule"
 ---

 This is the schedule for the course.
 It may be updated from time to time.
-Updates will be announced in class, and shown udner **News** at the bottom of the Main page.
+Updates will be announced in class, and shown under **News** at the bottom of the Main page.

 **Important**: Do the reading AND start the labs **before** you come to class!